Study + Internship in Rome Available Sessions

 Additional Elective Courses

 In addition to your internship course and placement, you will choose 1 CEA language course and 1-3 CEA elective courses to take from the catalog of course options available to you.
 This provides you with the opportunity to gain professional experience while also making progress toward your degree requirements and engaging in classes that afford a richer cultural experience.
-You also have the option to enroll in up to 2 CEA virtual courses.

 Language courses meet for 60 contact hours/4 credits and elective courses meet for 45 contact hours/3 credits.
 Overall, you may earn 13-16 credits.
 Given the demands of the internship, 13 credits are recommended.